Court fines and payment arrangements

 Can I pay the Magistrate Court instead of the bailiff company?

 Once a Magistrate Court has passed a warrant to either Marston, Collectica Ltd or Excel Enforcement, then payment should be made to the enforcement company as outlined on the Notice of Enforcement.
 In every case where a payment is made to the Magistrate Court after a warrant has been issued, HMCTS will automatically pass that payment over to the relevant enforcement company so that they can deduct their fees in accordance with legislation.

 If the purpose of making payment to the Magistrate Court is to avoid paying bailiff fees then sadly, this will not be achieved.
 We have a page here detailing the difficulty with paying the court direct.

-If you are have any queries about a Magistrates Court fine or are experiencing difficulty in getting a payment proposal accepted with either Marston Holdings, Collectica Ltd or Excel Enforcement Ltd, you can email a question to us using our popular Question page.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+If you are have any queries about a Magistrates Court fine or are experiencing difficulty in getting a payment proposal accepted with either Marston Holdings, Collectica Ltd or Excel Enforcement Ltd, you can email a question to us using our online Enquiry Form.
+Alternatively, you can contact us via our fee helpline.
+Details are on our Contact Page.